mingdinghan/golog/README.md

 Concepts covered
 - Protocol Buffers - Marshaling and Unmarshaling
 - Build a Log of binary Records, stored and indexed as Segments
+- Exposing a library as a Service with gRPC
 - ...

 ### References